SeldonIO/seldon-core/readme.md

 ### Example Components
 Seldon-core allows various types of components to be built and plugged into the runtime prediction graph.
-These include [models, routers, transformers and combiners](docs/reference/internal-api.md).
+These include generic components such as [models, routers, transformers and combiners](docs/reference/internal-api.md).
 Some example components that are available as part of the project are:

  * **Models** : example that illustrate simple machine learning models to help you build your own integrations
    * Python